NoumenaDigital/npl-integrations/README.md

 You now know everything you need to know about NPL deployment in order to start developing your own applications on top of the Engine in your preferred language.

-For more information on the NPL engine, please refer to the [NPL documentation](https://documentation.noumenadigital.com/).
+For more information about the Engine, please refer to the [NPL documentation](https://documentation.noumenadigital.com/).